Do you need income protection in the cost of living crisis?

 1/ You have people who depend on you

 If you have people who depend on you financially, having income protection can give you peace of mind that their needs – as well as yours – will be covered if you become unable to work because of illness or injury.
+It means you won’t have to worry about how you’ll be able to feed the family or pay the bills, without seriously harming long term financial health by dipping into your savings.

 2/ You are self-employed